 Of the managed and natural areas that occur within 3 miles of the Project Area, five of these natural areas could be directly impacted by the Proposed Project.
-The Project Area overlaps with two areas and is adjacent to one area; Muscle Shoals Reservation (TVA Asset), Muscle Shoals National Recreation Trail (see Recreation), and Old First Quarters TVA SWA (0.1 mile north).
-The Tennessee River/Wilson Dam Nonessential Experimental Population and the Wilson Dam Tailwater Restricted Mussel Harvest Area are located 0.4 miles north of the Project Area (See Aquatics).
+The Project Area overlaps with two areas and is adjacent to one area: Muscle Shoals Reservation (TVA

+Asset), Muscle Shoals National Recreation Trail (Figure 7), and Old First Quarters TVA Small Wild Area (0.1 mile north).
+The Tennessee River/Wilson Dam Nonessential Experimental Population and the Wilson Dam Tailwater Restricted Mussel Harvest Area are located 0.4 miles north of the Project Area (Figure 8).
 Given their distance from the Project Area and the nature of the Proposed Project, no direct impacts to the remaining natural areas are expected.

 The adoption of the Project Action would include the demolition of the OSW and MSMB, along with the relocation of the existing Boat Shed.
-Muscle Shoals Reservation, Muscle Shoals National Recreation Trail, and Old First Quarters TVA SWA would be temporarily impacted during deconstruction and construction of new facility, as proposed in Alternative A. The use of Standard BMPs would minimize these impacts.
+Muscle Shoals Reservation, Muscle Shoals National Recreation Trail, and Old First Quarters TVA Small Wild Area would be temporarily impacted during deconstruction and construction of new facilities, as proposed in Alternative A. The use of Standard BMPs would minimize these impacts.